House of Augustus: Domicile

 The house encompasses the northern rooms on Peristyle A.

-After building the Temple of Apollo Palatinus, Augustus destroyed some of the rooms, reconfigured the villa building a large Peristyle A and rooms over the original house.
+After building the Temple of Apollo Palatinus, Augustus destroyed some of the rooms and reconfigured the villa, building a large Peristyle A and rooms over the original house.

 The visible structure consists of two rows of rooms built in opus quadratum, divided into eastern and western sections.
 The rooms to the western side of this complex may have been the private living quarters and have extensive wall decorations.
 One room, known as the Room of the Masks, features perspective architectural paintings and theatrical masks, typical of the Second Style of Roman wall painting.
-Another room features bows of pine, very similar to the House of Livia.
+Another room features paintings of decorative pine branches, very similar to the House of Livia.
 These two rooms date to 30 BC.

 The eastern rooms encircled a large central room, which was open toward the south and perhaps served a public function.
 These rooms were decorated with geometric floor mosaics.

 Peristyle A (P2)

 This peristyle sits just west of the Temple of Apollo.
 It dates to approximately 39 BC and has been identified as the private quarters of the villa.
-There is little archaeological evidence that remains, with the exception of a portion of the tufa peristyle.
+Little archaeological evidence remains, with the exception of a portion of the tufa peristyle.

 Peristyle B (P1)

-Peristyle B lies a symmetrical position across on the other side of the Temple of Apollo Palatinus and was constructed between 39 and 36 BC.
+Peristyle B lies in a symmetrical position across on the other side of the Temple of Apollo Palatinus and was constructed between 39 and 36 BC.
 It perhaps served a public function.
 However, the Palace of Domitian (Domus Augustana) has disturbed much of this area, which is possibly how the Domus Augustana received its name.